mindkin/hourfleet/docs/carkit.md

 **IMPORTANT**: It is important to understand that the creation of a car key unit is a destructive process to the spare car key.
 Which means, that you must sacrifice a spare key to your car to get keyless access for the car.
 You will need to have a spare car key to do this.
 Once a carkit is delivered back to you from Hourfleet technicians, the car key is no longer usable by a person.
 The car key is now permanently embedded in a carkey unit that can only be used by an Hourfleet carkit.

+### Cellular Connectivity

+The Hourfleet car kit connected to the internet via a cellular connection.
+This is facilitated  by an attached external modem.
+You will need to organize a cellular connection SIM from your preferred mobile carrier.
+The connection should be on a monthly account (ie NOT pre-paid / topup), and have >1Gb of data included.
+You will need a [standard size SIM](https://thefutureofthings.com/12104-what-are-different-sim-sizes).
+This SIM is inserted in to the cellular model with the gold contacts downwards, and the cut-off corner facing outwards.

 ### Pricing

 The purchase price of an Hourfleet carkit includes the carkit itself, the provisioning work, and delivery of the carkit to any address accessible by DHL.